-Drug Cases In Los Angeles: Detectives in the Narcotics Unit
+Drug Cases In Los Angeles - Detectives in the Narcotics Unit

 Posted by Ronald D. HeddingOct 17, 2018

-I've handled many cases involving the detectives in Los Angeles and the San Fernando Valley who are concerned with narcotics arrests.
+I've handled many cases involving detectives in Los Angeles and the San Fernando Valley who are concerned with narcotics arrests.
 There's a particular unit that takes narcotics and makes many arrests.
 These guys are arresting people and then trying to get those people to give them information about other drug activities.

 That's how they get a lot of their cases.
 They catch somebody, and then they say, listen, if you don't tell us where you got these drugs from or where we can see people selling drugs, we're going to take you, we're going to take your kids away, we're going to put you in prison – they threaten them and get them to give information about where they got their drugs.